 Frequently asked questions about Faxe Limestone Quarry

 Below we have compiled a list of all the conceivable questions we have received from guests - and which we can otherwise think of.

-If you do not find the answer to your question below, you are very welcome to write to us at firstname.lastname@example.org
+If you do not find an answer to your question below, you are very welcome to write to us at email@example.com

 Bathing in Faxe Klakbrud is not prohibited, but it is strongly discouraged as it is both dangerous and harmful to health.
 The water is very cold just below the surface, so you can get cramps and drown.
 Bathing guests have also had rashes from the water due to the PH value.

 The limestone quarry itself is open around the clock.
 However, the Geomuseum's opening hours are from 10-17, if you want a visit inside, a guided fossil hunt in the limestone quarry, or to borrow a hammer and chisel to be able to try your luck with fossils.

 There are parking options at Geomuseum Faxe (Østervej 2b, 4640 Faxe), where there is also disabled-friendly parking.